CMSCure logo

 Returns:

-Promise<void> - Resolves when configuration is complete.
+Promise<void> — Resolves when authentication and initial sync are complete.

 Parameters: